Do You Get Back Pain While Doing Yard Work? Follow These Steps!

 Avoiding back pain and knee pain while doing yard work is very well possible!
-Summer is here, which means many of us are outside improving our backyards, planting and watering new vegetation and moving that old patio set out of the shed.
+Springtime is almost here, which means many of us are planning to be outdoors, fixing up our backyards, planting and watering new vegetation and moving that old patio set out of the shed.
 Working in the yard and garden can mean using muscles and moving in a way that is atypical of your normal daily routine.
 Avoiding pain of any kind when working in the garden takes effort.
-Your NJ physical therapist at Elite Spine and Sports Care of Totowa will be a valuable resource in helping you prepare your body for taking care of your yard!
+Your NJ physical therapist at Elite Spine and Sports Care will be a valuable resource in helping you prepare your body for taking care of your yard!

 Why Is Yard Work & Gardening So Hard On The Body?